PaloAltoNetworks/terraform-panos-ngfw-modules/README.md

 ## Setup

+> [!IMPORTANT]
-### Modes
+> ### Modes
+>

-The modules are designed to seamlessly integrate with either a PAN-OS firewall or a Panorama instance, providing flexibility in their usage.
+> The modules are designed to seamlessly integrate with either a PAN-OS firewall or a Panorama instance, providing flexibility in their usage.
 The user is required to implicitly pass the `mode` variable to these modules, which dictates the operational context of the modules.
 This variable is mandatory, with accepted values being `panorama` or `ngfw`.

 The underlying panos provider can be configured using the following methods.